Emmanuel L. Di Rossetti

 The permanent conversion

-Contrary to what is often said or believed, tradition requires constant conversion.
+Contrary to what is often said or believed, tradition demands constant conversion.
 Tradition is not a sinecure, a life spent at the spa!
-Tradition requires constant effort.
-And even the most important effort: not to forget.
-There is no tradition unless it is living, and living Continue reading
+Tradition requires a perpetual effort.
+And even the most important effort of all: not forgetting.
+Tradition only exists when it is alive, and to live… Continue reading

 -

-The call of fate, the forgetting of vocation
+The call of destiny, the forgetting of vocation

-To deny the origin, it is possible to assert that the existence of past events cannot be proven, or better, that it was an accident, an accident amplified by gossip.
-This is where mitigation often proves to be an effective subterfuge, because it does not require denial and relies on a degree of honesty, but if the deception allows Continue reading
+To deny the origin, it's possible to claim that the existence of the past events cannot be proven, or better yet, that it was an accident, an accident amplified by gossip.
+This is where mitigating the situation often proves an effective subterfuge, as it doesn't require denial and relies on a degree of honesty, but if this deception allows one to… Continue reading

 -

-The contemporary world is getting excited by using the phrase: faire sens, a perfect translation of the Anglo-Saxon expression, make sense.
-It is so comforting to repeat this expression to oneself without it actually having any... meaning, we thus pick up little things that make sense, but what are these mini-meanings found on the ground almost by chance?
-What are Continue reading
+The contemporary world is aroused by the phrase: "to make sense," a perfect translation of the Anglo-Saxon expression.
+It's so comforting to repeat this expression to ourselves, even though it doesn't really make any sense.
+We pick up little things that make sense, but what are these mini-meanings found on the ground almost by chance?
+What are… Continue reading

 -